SSoelvsten/adiar/docs/bdd.md

 ### `uint64_t bdd_nodecount(bdd f)`
 {: .no_toc }

-Return the number of nodes (not counting sink nodes) in the BDD for *f*.
+Return the number of nodes (not counting terminal nodes) in the BDD for *f*.

 ### `uint64_t bdd_varcount(bdd f)`
 {: .no_toc }